VIG vs VYM

 VIG vs. VYM: What is the Best Vanguard ETF?

 Two of the best dividend exchange-traded funds (ETFs) happen to be made by Vanguard.
 These two ETFs provide growth, stability, and great dividends.
-Vanguard Dividend Appreciation ETF (VIG) and Vanguard High Dividend Yield ETF (VYM) are two unique ETFs tracking different indexes creating opportunities for other types of investors.
-Of course, not all investment funds are created equal, which is the reason Vanguard has two similar but different ETFs to choose from.
+Vanguard Dividend Appreciation ETF (VIG) and Vanguard High Dividend Yield ETF (VYM) are unique ETFs that track different indexes and create opportunities for many investors.
+Of course, not all investment funds are created equal, so Vanguard has two similar but different ETFs to choose.
 But in the battle between VIG vs. VYM, which Vanguard Dividend ETF would you choose?

-It is time to dvelve deeper into these two ETFs and see which is the better dividend ETF in a head-to-head comparison of VIG vs. VYM.
+It is time to delve deeper into these two ETFs and see which is the better dividend ETF in a head-to-head comparison of VIG vs. VYM.

 Affiliate